a-i-a-d/Tankie/README.md

 ## Data
 Additional to the firmware, data files have to be uploaded as littlefs filesystem.
 To do so, you need an additional tool for the ArduinoIDE
 - Install the [LittleFS uploader plugin for Arduno 2.2.1 and higher](https://github.com/earlephilhower/arduino-littlefs-upload)
-- In the ArduinoIDE press [Shift]+[Control]+[p].
-A menu will appear, enter "littlefs" and click "Upload LittleFS to Pico/ESP..."
+- In the ArduinoIDE press __[Shift]__+__[Control]__+__[p]__.
+A menu will appear, enter __littlefs__ and click __Upload LittleFS to Pico/ESP...__
-- It will create the littlefs.bin file and upload it
+- It will create the littlefs .bin file and upload it

 ## OTG Uploads
 The firmware makes use of [ElegantOTG](https://github.com/ayushsharma82/ElegantOTA), which allows to update firmware and littlefs data via the browser over Wifi.
 This can be used after installing the firmwar once vi usb.
-To update Tankie via Wifi, connect to http://<ip-of-tankie>/update.
-There you can upload firmwar and data as bin files.
+To update Tankie via Wifi, connect to __http://<ip-of-tankie>/update__.
+There you can upload firmware and data as bin files.
 These can be created as follows:

 ### Firmware
-In the ArduinoIDE, select Sketch->Export Compiled Binary.
-The exported .bin file is in a folder called "build" in the directory with the tankie.ino file.
+In the ArduinoIDE, select __Sketch->Export Compiled Binary__.
+The exported .bin file is in a folder called **build** in the directory with the **tankie.ino** file.
 Upload it through the ElegantOTA web ui.

 ### Data
 Follow the instructions for the usb data upload.
-It will fail if not connected via usb, but create the data .bin file in the /tmp directory.
+It will fail if not connected via usb, but create the data .bin file in the **/tmp** directory.
 To find the exact name, look at the consle output of the tool in the arduinoIDE.
-You can simply copt that file from /tmp and upload it via the ElegantOTG UI.
+You can simply copy that file from /tmp and upload it via the ElegantOTG UI.

 ## RC Usage
-Connect to the Tankie IP adress with a browser.
+Connect to __http://<ip_of_tankie>__ adress with a browser.
 You should see a control interface with two joysticks and some fields that diaplsy current drive, steer, pan and tilt values as well as the current voltage of the power supply.
 ![Tankie Web UI](https://github.com/a-i-a-d/tankie/blob/master/media/tankie_web_ui.png)

 ## AI Usage